pbernet/scala_gear_simulation/README.md

 - Gear sleepTime (raise initial value here to slow down simulation or use Slider in GUI)

 ## History
-### Migration from Scala Actors to akka actors 1.3
-- Forked pmeiclx/scala_gear_simulation
-- Change from scala.actors.Actor to akka.actor._
-- Change type of List / Map and dependencies to ActorRef
-- Change loop / react to receive

-### Update to akka 2.1.0 and Scala 2.10 (this branch)
+### Update to akka 2.5.4 and Scala 2.11.11
-- Forked dhob/scala_gear_simulation
+- Update pom.xml
-- Changed akka implementation from 1.3 -> 2.0 -> 2.1 using the [akka migration guides](http://doc.akka.io/docs/akka/2.0.3/project/migration-guide-1.3.x-2.0.x.html)
-- Minor enhancements to the GUI

-### Update to akka 2.2.3
-- Change the gear actor behaviour with "akka become", so there is no need for a local var "speed" anymore
-- Minor enhancements: Removed ActorRefs in Messages
-- Added sbt and support for monitoring with Typesafe Console via sbt-atmos plug-in https://github.com/sbt/sbt-atmos
+- Adjust the params in Gear for faster completion

 ### Update to akka 2.3.8 and Scala 2.11.4
 -  Set the ErrorLevel via Slider from GUI
+-  Run Application via sbt-atmos plug-in
 -  Usage of Typesafe Console via via sbt-atmos plug-in
 ```
 ./sbt